What is the first requirement for obtaining Bail?

 What happens after I ‘show cause’?

-A bail decision will be made through consideration of the unacceptable risk test.
+Following a bail application, a decision will be made through consideration of the unacceptable risk test.
 The bail authority must assess the bail concerns.
 A bail concern is a concern that the accused (if released) will fail to appear at any proceedings for the offence, commit a serious offence, endanger the safety of victims, individuals or the community or interfere with witnesses or evidence.

 Only the matters in section 18 are to be considered when assessing the bail concern.
 Bail must be refused if the assessment of the bail concerns creates an unacceptable risk.